 The same problem exists for the primary mail account.
 Therefore the IMAP accounts must be accessible with a global master password or OAuth tokens.
 You need to configure this in

 com.openexchange.saml.enableAutoLogin property.
-It will create an addtional cookie with browser session lifetime that enables to re-enter an existing App Suite session.
+When disabled, every page refresh from the user will initiate a new IdP roundtrip, create a new user session and will cause additional load on the IDM.
 This works independently from the usual App Suite autologin behavior, which is not considered in SAML scenarios.